 Guaranteed or non-guaranteed overtimes should be included in the worker’s holiday entitlement.
 Voluntary overtime should also be included in the holiday entitlement provided that the concerned staff is earning overtime on regular basis.
 The regularity of the overtime should be at the discretion of the employer.

-For further information on the above, if you are not certain about your holiday entitlement calculations, please don’t hesitate to contact Josy Woung, ACCA on firstname.lastname@example.org or call 0113 887 0218 or visit our office anytime.
+For further information on the above, if you are not certain about your holiday entitlement calculations, please don’t hesitate to contact our accountant Josy Woung, ACCA on firstname.lastname@example.org or call 0113 887 0218 or visit our office anytime.
 No appointment is needed.